-Introduction to Insolvency and Restructuring Course
+Introduction to Insolvency Course

-Objective: To provide general knowledge of insolvency and
+Objective: To provide general knowledge of insolvency and restructuring.

-restructuring.

 Sponsor's Responsibility: Although it is not essential for the candidate to have a sponsor in order to enroll in or complete this course, it is strongly recommended.
-The sponsor's responsibility is to assist the candidate in understanding the technical material; to assist in the assessment of the assignments; and to support those candidates who wish to proceed with the Program.
+The sponsor's responsibility is to assist the candidate in understanding the technical material; to assist in the assessment of the assignment; and to support those candidates who wish to proceed with the Program.
 Part of this support should include requiring candidates to prepare a study plan to allow for systematic and measurable progress.
+Pre-requisites: Candidates who do not have business law, accounting, finance or other business-related courses should be encouraged to consider upgrading their knowledge in these subjects prior to starting the Program.
+Assessment Format: a) One self-administered assignment b) One on-line multiple-choice exam.
+Multiple attempts allowed until the candidate achieves a passing grade.
+Assessment Timing: At candidate's discretion.
+Candidate should be able to easily complete the course in 6 months.